Royal Delta: 2011: Three-year-old campaign

-After a lengthy layoff, Royal Delta returned to racing in the Suncoast Stakes on March 12, 2011 at Tampa Bay Downs, finishing ninth.
+After a lengthy layoff, Royal Delta returned to racing in the Suncoast Stakes on March 12, 2011, at Tampa Bay Downs, finishing ninth.
 She next shipped to Keeneland on April 15, where she won an allowance race on the synthetic dirt surface by three lengths.
 She was under consideration for the Kentucky Oaks but did not draw into the field due to a lack of graded stakes earnings.
 Instead, she was entered in the Black-Eyed Susan Stakes at Pimlico Racetrack on May 20.
-Royal Delta was the third choice at 3–1 on the morning line in a strong field of six stakes winners, but she eventually went off as the co-favorite at 9–5.
+Royal Delta was the third choice at 3–1 on the morning line in a strong field of six stakes winners, but she went off as the co-favorite at 9–5.
 When the gates opened, she veered inside and settled immediately to be one of the trailers.
-On the club house turn, she moved into a stalker's position about four lengths back in fifth place.
+On the clubhouse turn, she moved into a stalker's position about four lengths back in fifth place.
 Around the final turn, her jockey, Jose Lezcano, took the inside path and passed two horses.
 At the top of the stretch, Royal Delta passed morning line favorite Wyomia, then ran down leader Hot Summer, and moved to a three-length lead.
 Approaching the wire, Buster's Ready made a rush at her, but Royal Delta held on to win by 2 1/2 lengths.

 Royal Delta was next expected to run in the Grade I Mother Goose but missed the race due to a bruised hoof.
 On July 23, she returned in the Coaching Club American Oaks where she finished third behind It's Tricky and Kentucky Oaks winner Plum Pretty.
 On August 20, Royal Delta scored a five and a half length victory in the $500,000 Alabama Stakes, avenging her loss to Plum Pretty and It's Tricky from a month earlier.
 She finished the mile and a quarter race (10 furlongs) in 2:03.13 for her first Grade I win.
-"I tried to make her relax today", said Lezcano.
+"I tried to make her relax today,” said Lezcano.
 "Last time she was a little rank, she fought with the bit.
 But today, I let her break and run the first quarter, and after that I took a little hold and she got very relaxed.
 I asked her at the quarter pole and took her out, and she gave me a big kick.
 She really took off."